adomasb/pres-datatable/index.md

 tables()
 ```

-We can see name, number of rows, size of table in MB, column names and keys
+We can see name, number of rows, size of table in MB, column names and keys.

 Selecting
 ===============================================